keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

 # Research Objective

-In this paper, we design and develop a prototype of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
-Here are the list of requirements that must be met:
+In this paper, we aim to realize an  interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
+One of the main goal is to allow users to perform a systematic investigation of diverse interconnect with different topologies and parameters.
+Furthermore, following requirements must be bet by the simulator:

 - _Application-aware dynamic routing_: To develop and analyze methods to control dynamic interconnects in an application-aware manner, dynamic